 Historical Narratives in Soviet Yiddish Literature

-Copiously funded by the state, a new literature in Yiddish emerged in the Soviet Union in the 1920s, one which was to be fundamentally different from the pre-revolutionary literature.
+Copiously funded by the state, a new Yiddish literature emerged in the Soviet Union in the 1920s, one which was to be fundamentally different from pre-revolutionary literature.
 Instead of traditional ethnic-religious affiliations, an atheist Jewish identity was to be created on the basis of the Yiddish language, which, in the sense of Stalin’s later slogan, was “national in form, communist in content.”
-In their works, writers were expected to give this new national literature concrete form and persuasive power
+In their works, writers were expected to give this new national literature concrete form and persuasive power.

-The dissertation project explores the question of how, against the background of the political and cultural upheavals throughout the 20th century, the understanding of Jewish history and belonging changed in the works of Yiddish-Soviet writers.
+This dissertation project explores the question of how, against the background of the political and cultural upheavals throughout the 20th century, the understanding of Jewish history and belonging changed in the works of Yiddish-Soviet writers.
 The project examines how pre-revolutionary Jewish history was told in the face of the epochal break that was the October Revolution.
-Did the historical narratives—in the Marxist sense—consistently showcase the radical break with the past, or were there other models that focused on continuities and coexistences?
-Did the fact that many authors were strongly influenced in their childhood by the traditional Eastern European Jewish world, its worldview and its view of history, feature in their work?
+Did the historical narratives—in the Marxist sense—consistently showcase the radical break with the past, or did theyfocus on continuities and coexistences?
+Did the fact that many authors were strongly influenced in their childhood by the traditional Eastern European Jewish world, its worldview, and its view of history, feature in their work?
 And in what form can these influences be found?